Christy-cyber/MechaCar_Statistical_Analysis/README.md

 ### Deliverable 4: Study Design:  MechaCar vs Competition
 **- Description of statistical study, data collected, and metrics tested:**
 A completely randomized design would be used to to investigate differences in CO<sub>2</sub> output across different vehicle manufacturers within the same design class as MechaCar.
 CO<sub>2</sub> output would be measured and calculated (g of CO<sub>2</sub> per mile, continuous numerical data) at the tailpipe for MechaCars and cars from four of its top competitors for its design class, resulting in five different make/model car types.
-Fifty cars for each of the five car types would be randomly sampled (n = 50).
+Three replicates of fifty cars for each of the five car types would be randomly sampled (n = 50).

 **- Null and Alternative Hypotheses:**
 Null hypothesis: The means of all of the groups for CO<sub>2</sub> output are equal.